Reverse Cycling: What is it and how to stop it

 Reflecting on the reasons your baby is reverse cycling can help you determine the best way to support your little one.
 The aim is to gently guide them away from feeding frequently overnight, to ensure that they are taking good, full feeds during the day.
 This will mean more sleep for everyone!

 If you’d like further support with your child’s feeding and sleep, you will find everything you need in the Little Ones App.
-You’ll also have access to the Little Ones Village, where our certified sleep consultants can help you to move away from reverse cycling if your little one has fallen into that pattern.
+Access to the Little Ones Village is also available, where our certified sleep consultants can help you to move away from reverse cycling if your little one has fallen into that pattern.

 Infant Sleep - Health Encyclopedia - University of Rochester Medical Center.
 (2022).
 Rochester.edu. https://www.urmc.rochester.edu/encyclopedia/content.aspx?contenttypeid=90&contentid=P02237

 Newborn Sleep Patterns - Health Encyclopedia - University of Rochester Medical Center.
 (2022).
 Rochester.edu. https://www.urmc.rochester.edu/encyclopedia/content.aspx?contenttypeid=90&contentid=P02632